Can A Flexible Workforce Work For You?

 What is a flexible workforce?

+This question: What does flex mean in jobs, is more important than you might think.
 A flexible workforce comprises two main components.
 One is a staffing component that can increase and decrease due to the changing workload and the company’s financial situation.
 The term refers to staff members who can complete several types of tasks.
 Such staff members can be moved from one department to another, depending on where the need arises.
+But it also refers to a flexible workplace, where staff can work from different locations, which can boost their creativity and productivity.
+It also refers to flexible working hours, but generally refers to a flexible work environment.

 The concept of a flexible workforce is not new.
-However, this strategy was introduced to deal with the changing expectations and circumstances – for instance, retailers hiring seasonal staff over the holiday period to deal with the increase of customers or farmers hiring seasonal workers to assist them with their harvests.
-Not all such positions are onsite − offsite workers can quickly fill them.
+However, this strategy was introduced to deal with the changing expectations and circumstances – for instance, retailers hiring seasonal staff over the holiday period to deal with the increase in customers or farmers hiring seasonal workers to assist them with their harvests.
+“Businesses that use temporary or flexible staffing can scale up and down as demand changes, which is crucial in today’s volatile markets” (Harvard Business Review, 2020).
+Not all such positions are on-site; off-site workers can quickly fill them.
 Such workers are virtual assistants, sometimes called VAs or remote assistants.
 These virtual assistants, as the name implies, work remotely.

 What are the benefits of a flexible workforce?

 Additional benefits for businesses include reduced business overheads, especially regarding salaries, while gaining access to great talent and new skills.
-Business overheads that are reduced are office space, the need for workstations, and having to buy additional computers and other office equipment.
-In a diverse workforce, mainly if the employees are offshore, and in the managed service model, businesses have no payroll or HR issues to trouble them.
+“Companies that outsource non-core functions can reduce costs by up to 30% while accessing specialized talent they might not have in-house” (Deloitte Global Outsourcing Survey, 2022).
+Business overheads that are reduced are office space, workstations, and the need to buy additional computers and other office equipment.
+In a diverse workforce, especially if the employees are offshore, and in the managed service model, businesses have no payroll or HR issues to trouble them.

-Extra benefits for labor include: Staff can complete their tasks from anywhere; remote staff have flexible working hours; currency differences allow remote staff a better salary than what is afforded to them locally.
-Simultaneously, the company saves on their wages.
+Staff can complete their tasks from anywhere; remote staff have flexible working hours; currency differences allow remote staff a better salary than what is afforded to them locally.
+“Remote work allows employees to be 13% more productive while also providing them the flexibility to work from anywhere” (Prodoscore Productivity Report, 2021).
+Simultaneously, the company saves on its wages.

 What are the perils of a flexible workforce?

 There are disadvantages to a scalable workforce; however, the benefits outweigh these disadvantages.
-Some risks may be as follows: Business owners looking for specific skills might be unable to find these when they need them the most.
-So, the workers might be unable to find work should no positions be available.
+Some risks may be as follows: Business owners looking for specific skills might be unable to find them when they need them the most.
+So, the workers might be unable to find work if no positions are available.

-There can be information technology security risks if an employer provides a remote worker with access to networks.
+There can be information technology security risks if an employer provides a remote worker with access to the network.
 If, for instance, there is a dispute, the remote worker could betray the employer who does not pay what is due to them.

 The future of the flexible workforce